Broken Shoulder (Fractured Humerus)

 While it is important to move your shoulder to prevent stiffness, your priority is the allow the shoulder fracture to heal.
 Be guided by your health professionals.
 They are the experts in getting your broken shoulder healed and back moving again as soon as possible.

 Even with diligent exercising your broken shoulder may become stiffer than normal.
 Your physiotherapist is the best person to advise you which exercises to do, how often and when?
-Seek the advice of your physiotherapist early (within the first week after injury is ideal) to attain your best outcome.
+Seek the advice of your physiotherapist early (within the first week after the injury is ideal) to attain your best outcome.

 Will Your Broken Shoulder Fully Recover?